 6. Send a care package or a letter

-is about to send its 1 millionth individually addressed care package to the military community.
+has sent more than 1.5 million individually addressed care package to the military community.
 The packages are sent to current military members as well as veterans, wounded warriors and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
 It also has a letter writing campaign

 encouraging everyone to write handwritten letters of gratitude to veterans.
 Over the next two years, Operation Gratitude hopes to provide a care package to every Vietnam veteran ahead of the 40th anniversary of the end of the Vietnam War.